 I use SAF Instant yeast.
 It comes in 1 lb packages.
 If you want to start making your bread products, you aren’t going to want to buy those flat, paper packets of yeast any longer.
 You will spend a fortune on those tiny 3 packs & will always be out of yeast.
 1 pound of yeast sounds like a lot, but it is not.
 In order to make bread, you’re gonna need a lot of yeast.
 You’ll be glad you have it.

 Where to buy: here or from a co-op or from a wholesale supplier (more on these below).

 Cost: $3.50 – $7.54 (depending on where you buy it).

 #4 The Divider

 This is a tool of the trade.
-It is not necessary, but makes working with bread dough easier.
+It is not necessary but makes working with bread dough easier.
 It cuts through massive quantities of bread.
-Helps me evenly divide loaves.
+It helps evenly divide loaves.
 It also scrapes all the bits of bread dough off the counter in seconds, making cleanup easy.